Best Kitten Food in US for 2020: Guide & Reviews For Dry & Wet

 A quick word, though, on your precious one’s carnivorous nature.
 Just because she is a meat eater doesn’t mean she should only eat animal protein or that she can survive on that.
 Purely feeding her protein would lead to deficiencies and serious health problems.

 This is why a pet food formula will include other ingredients besides just a meat source.
-Even kitten chow without grains will have additional ingredients.
+Even all natural ingredients kitten chow without grains will have additional ingredients.

 In a feral or wild situation, cats would be getting these additional nutrients through what they caught and ate.
 But processed meat would not still have those nutrients to offer.

-Now you know more about the nutrients to look for, what about type of food?
+Now you know more about the nutrients to look for, what about type of best kitten food?

 We touched on this a bit above in our kitten vs. cat section, but it does well to discuss a bit more thoroughly here.